-From all the above-listed parts of the transformer, laminated soft iron core, windings, and insulating material are the basic parts of the transformer.
+From all the above-listed parts of transformer, laminated soft iron core, windings, and insulating material are the basic parts of transformer.
 These three are available in all types of transformers.
 Whereas rest of all these parts of the transformer can be seen generally in power transformers of rating more than 100 kVA.
-So let’s discuss each part of the transformer one by one in detail and their functions.
+So let’s discuss each parts of transformer one by one in detail and their functions.

 The diameter of the transformer core becomes directly proportional to copper losses and inversely proportional to iron losses or core losses.
 A laminated core also provides a low reluctance path for the magnetic flux that minimizes leakage flux and maximizes the strength of the main working flux for the transformer.

 In a transformer always two sets of windings are placed on a laminated core and these are insulated from each other.
 Winding consists of several no of turns of copper conductors that are bundled together and connected in series.

 The main function of windings is to carry current produce working magnetic flux and induce mutual EMF for transformer action.
 Windings are classified in two ways:

 - Based on the input and output of the supply

 - Based on the voltage level of the supply